 I feel passionate about trying to help people that live with persistent pain.
 I think the answer for pain management comes from within the person dealing with it, but sometimes additional support can help the person see more clearly what they need to do to manage their pain.

-You will have a chance to meet Judith when she helps with some of our exercise classes.
+Christine brings a wealth of admin experience to Yasp.
+You will have an opportunity to meet her when she helps with some of our online exercise classes.

 At Yasp we aim to improve your physical health, fitness and quality of life; to empower you to be as yasp as you can be.
 We do that through high quality, cost effective physiotherapy.
 Our clinic ethos is one of care and respect.
 Our clinical team are all skilled, experienced specialist physiotherapists.